 Risks of Non-U.S. Investments.
 Investing in non-U.S. issuers or in securities of U.S. issuers with significant exposure to foreign markets may involve unique risks compared to investing in securities of U.S. issuers.
 These risks are more pronounced for issuers in emerging markets or to the extent that the Fund invests significantly in one region or country.
-These risks may include different financial reporting practices and regulatory standards, less liquid trading markets, currency risks, changes in economic, political, regulatory and social conditions, sustained economic downturns, reduction of government or central bank support, inadequate accounting standards, tariffs, tax dispute or other tax burdens, natural disasters, terrorism and investment and repatriation restrictions.
-The United Kingdom's exit from the European Union (or Brexit) will likely result in increased volatility, illiquidity and potentially lower economic growth in affected markets, which will adversely affect the Fund's investments.
+These risks may include different financial reporting practices and regulatory standards, less liquid trading markets, currency risks, changes in economic, political, regulatory and social conditions, armed conflict including Russia's military invasion of Ukraine, and sanctions or other government actions against Russia, other nations or individuals or companies (or their countermeasures), sustained economic downturns, reduction of government or central bank support, inadequate accounting standards, tariffs, tax dispute or other tax burdens, natural disasters, terrorism, nationalization or expropriation of assets, arbitrary application of laws and regulations or lack of rule of law, and investment and repatriation restrictions.
 Emerging market economies tend to be less diversified than those of more developed countries.
 They typically have fewer medical and economic resources than more developed countries and thus they may be less able to control or mitigate the effects of a pandemic.